icon-project/icon-service/docs/dapp_guide.md

 def transfer(self, _to: Address, _value: int, _data: bytes=None):
 ```

 Below is a complete token implementation.
 You can copy and paste it to fill your `sample_token.py`.
 Note that `CrowdSaleInterface` is declared in the beginning to interact with `SampleCrowdSale` contract defined later.
+(In fact, `tbears samples` command will generate the two sample projects, `standard_token` and `standard_crowd_sale`, with the complete source code provided.
+However, we used `init` command here to illustrate how to create a new project.)

 When you deploy the contract, `on_install` method is called.
 You can pass the amount of initial tokens to the parameter `initialSupply`, and, in this example, 100% of initial tokens go to the contract owner.